 - Having a good posture is appreciated both when you stand up and sit down.
 It means that you are focused and participatory.

-- Don’t keep your arms crossed because it is a signal of closure and defense.
+- Don’t keep your arms crossed because it is a signal of closure and defence.
 Keep them in an opened and relaxed way.

 The body language is important as much as the language of the words and sometimes it is more significant then what you are saying.
-It might be worth practicing with a member of your family, a friend or colleague, especially if you have not attended any interviews up to now so this would work in your favor!
+It might be worth practising with a member of your family, a friend or colleague, especially if you have not attended any interviews up to now so this would work in your favour!

 What you communicate through your body language and nonverbal signals affects how others see you, how well they like and respect you, and whether or not they trust you.